-1.1 Themes and the effective Gmail mindset
+1.1 Themes and the Effective Gmail Mindset

 A picture is worth a thousand words, so instead of explaining how my Gmail interface looks I’ll just show you:

-So my first assignment to you toward a more effective Gmail is to change your Gmail back to its original theme, or the high contrast one.
-Try it for a couple of weeks and you will learn to appreciate it.
-Don’t underestimate this little but important task: it will put you in the right mindset for the rest of this manual.
+Separating your work and your personal life is probably one of the most important things you can do for the success of both.
+So, for a more effective inbox, try changing your Gmail back to its original theme for a couple of weeks.
+You will learn to appreciate it.
+Don’t underestimate this little but important suggestion, it will put you in the right mindset for the rest of this manual.

-Keeping your inbox in Gmail empty is another key point in effective Gmailing.
+Keeping your Gmail inbox empty is another key point in effective Gmailing.
 Like the simple theme, it is a mindset you need to train yourself to get into.
-A large blotted inbox full of messages is the equivalent work desk full of papers.
+A large blotted inbox full of messages is the equivalent to a work desk full of papers.
 You should only use your inbox for emails you haven’t read yet and need a reply; the rest belong in storage.

 Treat your inbox like a “to do” list.
 Any email in it requires you do something about it (usually reply to it).
 As soon as you’re done taking care of that email, archive it.
 You may be surprised to learn how relieving an empty inbox can be.

-1.3 Gmail and integration with other Google products
+1.3 Gmail and Integration With Other Google Products

 Many of the enhancements to Gmail described in this manual work through these other services that are fully integrated into Gmail.
 In order to take full advantage of these, you will have to venture forth and look into them.
 I strongly encourage you to do so.

-2.1 Give chat the room it deserves
+2.1 Give Chat the Room it Deserves

 As I mentioned earlier, Gmail’s chat is one of its most powerful features.
 Unfortunately, many Gmail users are still not aware of its full capabilities, and Google seems to do a poor job of making these features known.